-The Blind Passenger is a project that questions personal identity through narrative.
-It is comprised of a tarot-like deck of fifty five cards with suits of entropy, sight, immigration, and textiles, and a major arcana of archetypes.
+The Blind Passenger is comprised of a tarot-like deck of fifty-five cards with suits of entropy, sight, immigration, and textiles, and major arcana.
 Through chance and intent, the artist pulls cards for the viewer into a spread, or map, and a story is decoded through relationships between the images and their placement within the spread.